The more you know about traveling to The Islands of The Bahamas, the more you'll be prepared when you arrive.

 You can have peace of mind knowing that there are facilities available to meet your health and pharmacy needs.
 Medical facilities on the islands, particularly Nassau / Paradise Island and Grand Bahama Island, have North American and European doctors.

 Importation of Pets

-You may bring your pet into The Islands Of The Bahamas, but you need to make preparations before your departure.
-An import permit is required from the Ministry of Agriculture and Marine Resources (Nassau) for all animals being brought into any island.
+You can bring your pet to The Bahamas, but you must prepare before you leave home.
+An import permit is required from the Ministry of Agriculture and Marine Resources (Nassau) for all animals brought into the country.
 The permit is valid for one year from the date of issue.

-Follow the links below for important information related to bringing in pets and to download the pet importation form:
+Follow the links below for important information on importing pets and to download the pet import form:

-Spring Break Season runs from late February to mid-April.
-This is important information, whether you're aiming to avoid the spring break season altogether or intent upon landing right in the middle of this month-long youth fest.
+Spring Break Season in The Bahamas runs from late February to mid-April.
+This is important information, whether you're aiming to avoid the season altogether, or you're intent upon landing right in the middle of this weeks-long youth fest.

-The Islands Of The Bahamas is in the Eastern Standard Time Zone.
+The Bahamas falls in the Eastern Time Zone.

-Tipping in The Islands Of The Bahamas is just like where you’re from—tip according to quality of service.
+Tipping in The Bahamas should be treated just like where you come from, and you should tip according to the quality of service you receive.
 Bellboys and porters usually receive $1 per bag, while most other servers (waiters, taxis, etc.) receive 15%.
-Many establishments include gratuity in the total, so make sure you check your bill to see if it’s been added.
+Many establishments include the gratuity in the total, so make sure you check your bill to see if it has already been added.